jm0rt1/cis-663-final-project/docs/assignments/assignment 4/James_Mortensen_Assignment_4.md

 * Raising the threshold will decrease both the TP and FP rates.
 This makes it harder for both legitimate users and imposters to gain access.

-Given the high cost of false negatives, you'd likely want to set a threshold that's relatively low.
+Given the high cost of false negatives, one would likely want to set a threshold that's relatively low.
 This will allow more users (and unfortunately, more imposters) in, but the financial cost of the occasional imposter is outweighed by the large cost of rejecting a legitimate user.

 **Conclusion**:
 Choose an algorithm that allows you to control the threshold and has a good balance of TP and FP in the desired range.
 Set the threshold such that the FN rate is minimized, even if it means a slightly higher FP rate.
 It might be useful to continuously monitor the rates and adjust as needed, especially if there are changes in user behavior or the imposter rate.

+The algorithms that produce this outcome TS2-norm, due to its sharp drop in False Rejects at the cost of a slight increase in False Accepts.
+It is the curve which also pushes closest to the lower right, however the threshold may be reasonable at a .2 False Accept rate.

 ## Question 5

 Given the fiducial points and their corresponding times, you can extract the features you listed (RQ, RP’, RP, RL’, RS, RS’, RT, RT’) by subtracting the appropriate fiducial point times from each other.

 Here's how you can calculate each feature: